devFozgul/EasyIntro/README.md

 If any (or all) of these questions seem familiar, the **EasyIntro** is the perfect library for you.

 **Never** waste your time again.
 It provides you with the easiest possible implementation of an intro for your application.
-There is an Activity and Fragment with lots of methods, provide custom page indicator, custom toggle indicators, custom colors, custom themes, custom slide transformer ...
+There is an Activity and Fragment with lots of methods, provide custom page indicator, custom toggle indicators, custom colors, custom themes, custom slide transformers ...
 No limits for customizations.

 ## A Quick Overview What's In
 * The easiest possible integration